learningproof/websitev2/_posts/2024-07-04-of-grammatology-ipfs-as-language-family.md

 Once that corpus of images and metadata has been "CIDified" and each NFT has the right URIs encoded in it, this static SQL table of a system switches gears, and suddenly each of those CIDs needs to be available performantly and globally over conventional web technologies.

 In this case, how the subsystem involved in generating CIDs bootstraps its networks and passing along its outputs to a more conventional publication system is very different from the network profile of the "mini-gateways".
-The first system might need optimize for privacy, confidentially, obscurity, or even security-by-obscurity, hiding from attackers behind cryptic networking mechanisms.
+The first system might need to optimize for privacy, confidentially, obscurity, or even security-by-obscurity, hiding from attackers behind cryptic networking mechanisms.
-The latter, on the other had, has a fairly conventional CDN-like networking and performance profile, which might benefit from knowing literally nothing about the former system, lest it be compromised somewhere in its many attack surfaces.
+The latter, on the other hand, has a fairly conventional CDN-like networking and performance profile, which might benefit from knowing literally nothing about the former system, lest it be compromised somewhere in its many attack surfaces.

 This latter system, which I'm cheekily calling a "mini-gateway," might be thought of as an "output only", non-IPFS subsystem of a greater IPFS configuration.
 This whole output-only system can be handed a bunch of URLs that either _are_ or _contain_ CIDs and referents for each representing various `content-type`s and be completely "unaware" of all the IPFS that generated this mapping.